naobservatory/mgs-pipeline/README.md

 If the job fails, the last line in the log file will start with "ERROR:" and then have the exit code.

-Usually it's fine to run one process per bioproject, but sometimes it can be faster to run one process per sample.
-In that case, give `./reprocess-bioprojects.py` a `--sample-level` argument.

-TODO(jefftk): if we stick with this pipeline system long term then I think we want it to have a structure where there's one quick stage that determines what work needs doing and how heavy each task is, and then another that actually parallelizes it.
-Right now the human running the pipline has to know too much about what this specific invocation is going to do if they want ideal performance.

 ### Screen Oversight